 Our rating of the Philippines is based on its conditional NDC of reducing GHG emissions by 70% below business-as-usual (BAU) levels by 2030.
-The Philippines’ BAU scenario, against which the NDC is to be measured, had not yet been published as of November 2019.
+The Philippines’ BAU scenario, against which the NDC is to be measured, has not yet been published as of November 2020.
 For the quantification of the conditional NDC target, we thus apply the reduction target to the BAU as estimated by CAT and assume that emissions excluding LULUCF would also be reduced by 70% below a BAU.
-The Philippines has provided a more detailed description of the NDC targets during the revision of their NDC, however it still does not provide a BAU for sectoral emissions, which makes the sectoral contribution to achieving the targets unclear.
+Reports indicate that LULUCF would be responsible for 40% of the emissions reductions proposed in the NDC (Department of Environmental and Natural Resources, 2016).
+However, without the BAU and the sector emissions’ share, it was impossible to separate the contribution from LULUCF.

 The conditional NDC target falls into the “1.5°C compatible” category.
 Given the conditional nature of the NDC target, we downgrade the target by one category to “2°C compatible.”
-The Philippines is currently revising its NDC, if the current draft target were to be submitted, and no unconditional target was submitted in addition, we would downgrade the rating to “Insufficient”.
-This target would fall into the “2°C compatible” category and be downgraded to “Insufficient” (assuming the revised NDC target is also conditional).
-Including such an unconditional target would be an important aspect of scaling up ambition.
+Including an unconditional target would be an important aspect of scaling up ambition.

 If the CAT were to rate the Philippines’ projected emissions levels in 2030 under current policies, the Philippines would also be rated “2°C compatible.”